 I am a child of the post-WWII baby boom; that is, the original boom that occurred in the years after the war.
-The post-war birth rate peaked in 1947-48 (almost 27 births per 1,000 population) and more or less plateaued out between from then until 1956-57 (almost 24 births per 1,000 population).
+The post-war birth rate peaked in 1947-48 (almost 27 births per 1,000 population) and more or less plateaued out until 1956-57 (almost 24 births per 1,000 population).
 This was followed by a steady decline until it reached a low in the 1970s (less than 15 births per 1,000 population).

 As a word, “fuck” dates from the 1670s and wasn’t in a single English language dictionary from 1795 to 1965.

 I am not in accord with the consensus opinion, which accepts the Baby Boomer population as having been born between 1946 and 1964.
 Too long for me and NOT the endlessly extended, never-ending boom that lasts into the mid-1960s.
 Again, I am meandering.

 For those of us born in that time and who went to school in the 1950s and ’60s here in the United States, speaking that word aloud could get one’s face or behind slapped, be forced to take a bite of an Ivory soap bar and chew it, or be sent to the Principal’s office.

 That fuck can also be described using such adjectives as universal and ubiquitous makes it all the more fascinating a topic for those with a need to know about the language they and others around them use daily.
 Here find three sources discussing aspects of the etymology of the word fuck . . .

 Erotic fantasy in ancient Indian art.